-Convention Chairperson
+7. Convention Chairperson shall

 - 7.1 Select own committee members (except for the secretary, treasurer and the Facilities Coordinator chair).
 Require them to have an assistant or alternate approved by the Chairperson.
-Furnish a list of committee names and telephone numbers to the Steering Committee. - 7.2 Submit a budget for Steering Committee approved by January 15th of the convention year. - 7.3 Holds Convention meetings as required and construct an agenda with the Convention secretary. - 7.4 Submits to the Steering Committee a final draft of the flyer, by February 1st to include any s special themes, logos, activities, entertainment, mementos, awards, t-shirt designs, etc. for approval and support.
-Submit proposed mainland speakers for approval by March. - 7.5 Work with Convention site and catering staff with Facilities Coordinator Chair to confirm the logistics concepts of the Convention including menus, costs, and needs. - 7.6 Submit to the Steering Committee an overall plan for the Convention, including a draft of the program by June 1st. - 7.7 During the convention, preside as host/hostess and help the Convention Committees and Steering Committee handle necessary matters as they arise. - 7.8 Have fun!
+Furnish a list of committee names and telephone numbers to the Steering Committee. - 7.2 Submit a budget for Steering Committee approved by January 15th of the convention year. - 7.3 Holds Convention meetings as required and construct an agenda with the Convention secretary. - 7.4 Submits to the Steering Committee a final draft of the flyer, by February 1st to include any special themes, logos, activities, entertainment, mementos, awards, t-shirt designs, etc. for approval and support.
+Submit proposed mainland speakers for approval by March. - 7.5 Work with Convention site and catering staff with Facilities Coordinator Chair to confirm the logistics concepts of the Convention including menus, costs, and needs. - 7.6 Submit to the Steering Committee an overall plan for the Convention, including a draft of the program by June 1st. - 7.7 During the convention, preside as host/hostess and help the Convention Committees and Steering Committee handle necessary matters as they arise.

+7.8 Have fun!

 The alternate delegate and the alternate area chair are members of the Committee to safeguard the 12 Traditions of Alcoholics Anonymous within the operations of the Convention and to be a liaison of the Fellowship.
-The alternate delegate and alternate area chair resolve to carry the voice of individual members, groups and the area assembly to the Convention Steering Committee for discussion.
+The alternate delegate and alternate area chair resolve to carry the voice of individual members, groups and the area assembly to the Convention Steering Committee for discussion years.
+Hours are estimated at 15 hours per week.
+The secretary shall have a State of Hawaii General Excise Tax Identification Number and shall be responsible for reporting and paying all General Excise and personal income taxes on the above stated amount.
+If either party contemplates any changes in this service contract, a sixty (60) day written notice shall be required.